 IMPRS Curriculum

-The International Max Planck Research School for Solar System Science is one of several Graduate Schools at the University of Göttingen allowing to study physics at the doctoral level.
-Within these physics programmes, the IMPRS represents an astrophysics/solar system science specialisation.
+The International Max Planck Research School for Solar System Science is one of several Graduate Schools Georg-August University School of Science (GAUSS) at the University of Göttingen allowing to study physics, geoscience and mathematical sciences at the doctoral level.
+Within these programmes, the IMPRS offers a unique solar system science specialisation.

 Admission and enrolment

 Upon arrival in Göttingen, PhD candidates accepted into the IMPRS are guided through the enrolment process by the IMPRS coordinator.
-Most students of the Solar System School are enroled as PhD students in the doctoral programme of the Faculty of Physics at the University of Göttingen.
-By special request, they may instead be enroled in a different doctoral programme at the University of Göttingen or at a different partner university.
-The establishment of a thesis committee is a prerequisite for admission and enrolment at the university.
-To request admission, accepted IMPRS candidates have to apply to the faculty ("step 1").
-Candidates with acceptance/confirmation by the faculty then continue the enrolment process with data entry via internet and subsequent steps ("step 2" to "step 5").
+Students of the Solar System School are enroled as PhD students in the doctoral programme of the Faculty of Physics, the Faculty of Goesciences and Geography, or the Faculty of Mathematics and Computer Science at the University of Göttingen, or the Faculty of Electrical Engineering, Information Technology, Physics at the TU Braunschweig.
+The establishment of a thesis committee is a prerequisite for admission and enrolment at the universities.
+To request admission, accepted IMPRS candidates have to apply to their faculty ("step 1").
+Candidates with acceptance/confirmation by the faculty then continue the enrolment process with data entry via internet and subsequent steps ("step 2" to "step 4").

 Curricular requirements

-The programme is research-oriented and includes a curricular structure with seven modules.
+The programme is research-oriented and includes a curricular structure with several modules.

 The research programme comprises a scientific project towards a doctoral thesis guided by a thesis committee (with yearly progress reports), scientific presentation and communication (presentations at conferences in the form of posters or talks), and scientific writing (publication of peer-reviewed papers in international scientific journals).
 The training programme comprises advanced and additional scientific qualification in theory and practice (scientific lectures or courses at the graduate level).
 The teaching programme comprises tutorial teaching such as tutoring of exercises, seminars, labs or theses.
 The training programme in key competencies comprises qualification courses with a broader scope including the annual retreat of the IMPRS.